InvestmentSystems/function-pipe/doc/source/usage_df.rst

 .. image:: _static/usage_df_xlsx.png

 These examples demonstrate organizing data processing routines with ``PipeNode`` expressions.
 Using ``PipeNodeInput`` sublcasses, data acesss routines can be centralized and made as efficient as possible.
 Further, ``PipeNodeInput`` sublcasses can provide common parameters, such as output directories, to all nodes.
-Finally, the result of sub-expressions can stored and recalled within ``PipeNode`` expression, or after ``PipeNode`` execution for writing to disk.
+Finally, the results of sub-expressions can be stored and recalled within ``PipeNode`` expressions, or extracted after ``PipeNode`` execution for writing to disk.